hrbrmstr/crafter/README.md

 -   `read_pcap`: Read in a packet capture file
 -   `summary.crafter`: Print summary info about a packet capture

+(There are actually more but they're inside the pcap object and I just need to get them exposed.
+See the example below for usage.)

 ### News

 -   Version 0.1.0.9000 : very basic functionality!